Vooban/vooban-helm/README.md

 # Vooban Helm Charts
-This is a repository of helm charts that we use in some of our projects
+A few helm charts that we use in our projects.

+## Notes
+The actual helm repository is hosted on github pages and can be added with the command `helm repo add vooban https://vooban.github.io/helm-charts`.